OlgaVT/Alternative-splicing-in-mechanically-stretched-podocytes-as-a-model-of-glomerular-hypertension/README.md

 ## Gene expression analysis

 Read counts were further normalized and used for differential gene expression by **DESeq2 version 1.38.3**.
 The script is *./gene_analysis/DESeq2.R*.
-The output files from the DESeq2 analysis are in *./gene_analysis/DESeq2*.

 ## AS analysis
 For isoform switch analysis, we prepared transcript counts using **salmon version 1.9.0** with the transcript annotation based on Ensembl version 104.
 The script is *./as_analysis/salmon.sh*.